 Required for Grade 8

 This course is for students who have completed Foundations of Mathematics or an equivalent course.
-Topics include further exploration of decimals, factors, fractions, integers, exponents, ratios, proportions, and percents, as well as graphing on the coordinate plane, linear equations, algebraic expressions and integers, and solving equations and inequalities.
+Topics include further exploration of decimals, factors, fractions, integers, exponents, ratios, proportions, and percents, as well as graphing on the coordinate plane, linear equations, algebraic expressions, and solving algebraic equations and inequalities.

-Students will explore practical as well as theoretical mathematics.
-Basic math and computational skills, problem solving, patterns, estimating, and mental math are emphasized.
-Topics include decimals, integers, fractions, exponents, ratios, rates, proportions, percents, measurement, graphing in the coordinate plane, and an introduction to variables, equations, inequalities, and geometry.
+Basic computational skills are reviewed, and problem solving, patterns, estimating, and mental math skills are emphasized.
+Topics introduced include decimals, fractions, exponents, scientific notation, ratios, rates, proportions, percents, measurement, graphing in the coordinate plane, and an introduction to variables and solving algebraic equations.

 In Spanish 1B, learners will continue to expand their vocabulary and build upon the structures they acquired in Spanish 1A.
 By the end of the year, they will be able to talk about themselves and the familiar topics covered during the previous year with greater confidence and in greater complexity.
 They also will begin to develop narrative competency in multiple time frames as they talk about what they did in the past and what they will do in the future.